google/skicka/README.md

 % skicka mkdir /Pictures/2015
 ```

-Finally, the amount of space used by the children of a given Google
+The amount of space used by the children of a given Google
 Drive folder can be reported by `du`:

 ```